You can study individual units for personal or professional development without having to apply for a full QUT course.

 This capstone unit aims to further prepare you to engage with and inform the discourse of the interior design discipline and profession in a way that is ethically and socially responsible.
 Assuming the role of a professional requires an attitude of service - to the client, the user and the wider community.
 Integral to this is attention to your own ongoing development as a professional as well as the ability to communicate proficiently within and contribute actively to the discourse of the discipline.
 While many of these attributes of professionalism have been addressed in your prior learning in the course, this unit provides the opportunity for a more direct focus while also providing a context for further developing and consolidating design practice knowledge and skills covered in DTH702 Interior Design Practice Studio 1.

 This unit is your first landscape design studio introducing you to foundational landscape design knowledge, skills and applications.
 You will acquire these in stages, covering a range of design principles, theories and processes which you will apply to real or simulated design scenarios.
-The first stage is an immersion in, and familiarisation with, landscape's structural and compositional relationships and ways to interpret and express these.
-Next you will learn to apply basic design problem solving processes to articulate landscape design propositions in response to your interpretations.
+The first stage is an immersion in, and familiarisation with, understanding space and landscape architectural works, to interpret, test and represent space making and its logic.
+Next you will learn to apply basic design problem solving processes to articulate landscape architectural propositions in response to your interpretations.
 You will learn and experiment with design and discipline-specific language including application of the representational techniques.
 This studio prepares you for the ongoing series of landscape design studio units.

 This unit introduces landscape design principles, theories and processes, and their application in problem solving and articulation of landscape architectural propositions.
 It consolidates and provides foundational skills and knowledge to develop ongoing landscape design studio units.
 Through critical thinking and experimental design propositions you will explore the relations between the process and concepts of landscape, space, scale, time and landscape atmospheres.
 You will experiment with design development processes and the language of landscape design to articulate and communicate ideas.
 This unit builds on DLB101 Landscape Studio 1 and DYB111 Create and Represent: Form, inviting you to interpret wider dimensions of landscape and experiment with design development and representation.
 It guides you to apply the representational techniques you will learn in DYB113 Create and Represent: Materials.